iCliniq Logo

 Welcome back to icliniq.com.

-First, I will tell what I would do in such a case based on the evidence.
-As LN (lymph node) dissection is inadequate, he comes under high-risk stage 2 intestinal cancer.
-ESMO (European society for medical oncology) guidelines suggest adjuvant doublet treatment (both 5FU or Capecitabine and Oxaliplatin should be given).
-If FolFox is chosen, then complete twelve cycles every two weeks are needed.
+If FolFox is chosen, then completing twelve cycles every two weeks is needed.
 If Capox is chosen, then four cycles every three weeks are needed.
 The choice between CapOx and FolFox is decided after looking at the patient's fitness and co-morbidity.
 In his case, a medical oncologist has chosen FolFOX because CapOx is a difficult regimen to tolerate.
 Not all patients can take it, and they may leave the treatment in between.
 FolFOX is better tolerated than CapOX, especially if the patient's age is above 60 years.

 Now, the second oncologist is not a medical oncologist.
 He is a radiation oncologist, so I would not consider his treatment plan based on the recent knowledge.
 Only single-agent oral treatment is given for intermediate-risk disease based on MSI (microsatellite instability) status.
 It is always given for eight cycles and never for four cycles.
-Before stating single-agent treatment, MSI testing is mandatory.
-So the final conclusion is
+Before starting single-agent treatment, MSI testing is mandatory.
+So the final conclusion is-

 1. Folfox is the preferred option every two weeks for twelve cycles (total six months of t/t).